Undergraduate Course Catalog 2015-2016

 - Develop strong experience working in a team environment, as well as coveted communication skills that employers desire.

-- Explore the latest technologies in newly renovated computing labs and well equipped, state-of-the-art server room.
+- Explore the latest technologies in newly renovated computing labs and a well-equipped, state-of-the-art server room.

 - Access cutting-edge software tools, hardware platforms, and cloud services.